github/docs/CONTRIBUTING.md

 - The [`engineering` label](https://github.com/github/docs/issues?q=is%3Aopen+is%3Aissue+label%3Aengineering) is for problems or updates in the docs.github.com website.
 These will usually require some knowledge of JavaScript/Node.js or YAML to fix.

 ## Opening a pull request
-You can use the GitHub user interface :pencil2: for some small changes, like fixing a typo or updating a readme.
+You can use the GitHub user interface :EkoRizki: for some small changes, like fixing a typo or updating a readme.
 You can also fork the repo and then clone it locally, to view changes and run your tests on your machine.

 ## Working in the github/docs repository
 Here's some information that might be helpful while working on a Docs PR: